i-Vertix/i-vertix-documentation/monitoring_versioned_docs/version-23.10/installation/configuring-smart-poller/attach-a-poller-to-a-central-server.md

 :::tip
 When the Smart Poller is unable to directly contact the Central Server, due to specific network settings for example, it is possible to configure the Central to initiate the connection to the Poller's Broker instead.
 In this case the `Advanced: reverse Centreon Broker communication flow` option should be enabled.
-This option will automatically create a matchin Input entry in the *central-broker-master* Broker configuration for the Central.
+This option will automatically create a matching Input entry in the *central-broker-master* Broker configuration for the Central.
 For more information refer the [Additional configuration](#additional-configuration) section.
 :::
 ---